aspk/askedagain/README.md

 ## Conclusions and Further Thoughts

 ### MinHashLSH Model Tuning
-* There is a clear tradeoff between time and accuracy for MinHashLSH in respect to choosing k hash tables for MinHash, b bands for LSH, and bw bandwidth for LSH band widths.
+* There is a clear tradeoff between time and accuracy for MinHashLSH in respect to choosing k hashes for MinHash and b bands for LSH.

 ### Incremental online MinHashLSH is generally not very scalable
 * Sorting questions into tags **increased performance by ~4x** on a sizeable subset of Stack Overflow questions in a benchmark batch process, highlighting the performance increase from indexing questions prior to comparison.